Gigi-dev21/evangadi-backend/README.md

     </header>
     <section>
         <h2>ℹ️ About Evangadi</h2>
         <p><strong>Evangadi</strong> is a powerful, student-focused Question and Answer platform designed to help learners ask and answer questions efficiently.
 It creates a space for students to interact, share knowledge, and clarify concepts in various subjects.
-By providing a simple and intuitive interface, Evangadi aims to enhance the learning experience through collaborative communication.</p>
+By providing a simple and intuitive interface, it aims to enhance the learning experience through collaborative communication.</p>
         <h3>🔑 Key Features:</h3>
         <ul>
             <li>❓ <strong>Ask Questions:</strong> Students can post questions they have in different categories.</li>